hashicorp/terraform-provider-hcp/docs/resources/hvn_peering_connection.md

 - `created_at` (String) The time that the peering connection was created.
 - `expires_at` (String) The time after which the peering connection will be considered expired if it hasn't transitioned into `ACCEPTED` or `ACTIVE` state.
 - `id` (String) The ID of this resource.
 - `organization_id` (String) The ID of the HCP organization where the peering connection is located.
-Always matches the HVNs' organization.
+Always matches both HVNs' organization ID.
 - `peering_id` (String) The ID of the peering connection.
 - `self_link` (String) A unique URL identifying the peering connection
 - `state` (String) The state of the HVN peering connection.